-The movie stars Regina Hall, who’s been excellent for many years and is finally getting a stab at lead roles, such as her radiant turn in last year’s Girls Trip.
-This time around, she plays Lisa, the general manager of “Double Whammies,” the kind of sports bar where the waitresses wear short shorts and reveal a lot of cleavage.
-This type of restaurant proves to be a setting ripe for exploration, especially with a character like Lisa at the center.
+The movie stars Regina Hall, who’s been excellent for many years and is finally getting a chance at playing lead roles, such as her radiant turn in last year’s Girls Trip.
+This time, she plays Lisa, the general manager of “Double Whammies,” the kind of sports bar where the waitresses wear short shorts while showing a lot of cleavage.
+Such a setting is ripe for exploration, especially with a character like Lisa at the center.
 Lisa is good at her job.
 She is incredibly resourceful.
 As we follow her during a very stressful day, she never fails to find quick and viable solutions to whatever problem comes her way.
 She’s be the perfect manager, except that she cares about the girls who work for her, and that’s not always good for business.

 Manager characters are usually portrayed as ass-kissing weasels who want nothing more than to climb the professional ladder.
 Their desire to move up in the workplace is usually a sign that they have betrayed the ground-level workers, especially if they started out as one.
-But Lisa cares.
-She is a multi-dimensional human with real world problems, and Bujalski adopts her perspective thoroughly.
-A telling moment comes early in the film: It’s already been a stressful morning when Lisa steps out of the restaurant and enjoys a moment of calm.
+Lisa, on the other hand, is a complex human with real world problems, and Bujalski adopts her perspective thoroughly.
+A telling moment comes early in the film: It’s already been a particularly trying morning when Lisa steps out of the restaurant and enjoys a moment of calm.
 She takes a deep breath, and the hand-held camera moves up and down very slightly, as if it was breathing with her.
 It’s a significant touch.
-One that signals not only toward Bujalski’s commitment to his main character, but to the movie’s overall commitment to empathy and being willing to share in the lives of other humans.
+One that signals not only Bujalski’s commitment to his main character, but to the movie’s humane approach.